KomponentAB/stepFX/README.md

       - `stepSound` (boolean): Set to `true`.

     This setup will allow the stepFX to recognize the material and play the corresponding sound when the player moves over the area.

+    /**
+     * This method is responsible for loading and defining sounds for different areas.
+     *
+     * Note for improvement:
+     * It might be easier to load/define the sounds using Tiles or Tiled Layers.
+     * Doing it over areas is quite cumbersome, especially when dealing with intricate paths.
+     *
+     * We started the implementation using TileLayer but did not complete it.
+     * Most maps do not have many different materials.
+     * Therefore, it might be feasible to add 3 additional Tiled Layers to define the materials.
+     * This would make it easier to define intricate paths or frequent material changes.
+     *
+     * In an ideal world, there would be only ONE single layer, with different tiles in it.
+     * Each tile defines the material.
+     */